If you are interested in the world of clothing, and in particular that of costumes, you have probably already heard of Antonio Liverano.

 The film/documentary is very beautiful and allows us to go further in the general reflection around clothing.

-As in O'mast , you will only learn a few concepts and techniques on the art of making a costume.
-It's more of a film about Antonio's life.
+As In O'mast , you will learn little about the art of making a costume.
+It is more of a film about Antonio's life.

 It is aimed at enthusiasts AND others too.